 The 6 major JEE Advanced eligibility criteria are:

-1. Secure eligible rank in JEE Main – It is mandatory for the candidates to secure a rank amongst top 2,50,000 in the Paper-1 (B.E/B.Tech) of the JEE Main 2020.
+1. Secure eligible rank in JEE Main – It is mandatory for the candidates to secure a rank amongst top 2,50,000 in the Paper-1 (B.E/B.Tech) of the JEE Main 2021.
 This is applicable for all the candidates irrespective of their categories.
 Qualified candidates will be categorized in the following manner-

-|Category||Number of Candidates|
+|Category||Number of “Top” candidates|

-2. Age Limit – Aspiring candidates should have been born on or after October 1995 to be eligible to appear for the JEE Main.
+2. Age Limit – Aspiring candidates should have been born on or after October 1996 to be eligible to appear for the JEE Main.
 This age limit is for the general category aspirants.
 A relaxation of 5 years is granted to the aspirants belonging to the SC, ST and PWD categories.
-These candidates should not have been born before the 1st October 1990.
+These candidates should not have been born before the 1st October 1991.

 3. Number of Attempts – Any candidate, irrespective of the category that he/she belongs to, can apply for JEE Advanced for maximum of two consecutive years.

-4. Appearing year for the Qualifying exam (class 12th or equivalent) – Aspiring candidates should have appeared for their qualifying exam in the academic session of 2019 or 2020 to stay eligible for appearing in the JEE Advanced.
+4. Appearing year for the Qualifying exam (class 12th or equivalent) – Aspiring candidates should have appeared for their qualifying exam in the academic session of 2020 or 2021 to stay eligible for appearing in the JEE Advanced.
 Applicants must have passed the exam with Physics, Mathematics and Chemistry as main subjects.